How To Serve Beer: Temperature, Pour, and Glassware

 Similar in size to a Weizen glass, but the narrow part leads into a wide mouth rather than bulbous, round top.
 Like Weizen glasses, Pilsener glasses are designed to help you take large thirst-quenching gulps.
 While they work really well with Pilseners, hence the name other light beers are great too like Helles, Vienna or Dortmunders.

-Now you are ready to pour the perfect beer and enjoy it to its full extent.
+You are now ready to serve the perfect beer and enjoy it to its full extent!
 Let us know if you taste the difference.